eDyablo/study-docker-way/course introduction/README.md

 Containers let applications and their environments be kept clean and minimal by isolating them.
 Everytime we are running a container it starts from a clean environment not affected by other environments.
 Once it's done its job all the modification done to the container during its lifetime is wiped out.
 Except the case when we are intentionally maintaining its state.
 Using containers we can build repeatable environment we can rely on for testing.

+Because containers are lightweight and only include high level software, they are very fast to modify and iterate on.

 Containers make it easier for developers to compose the building blocks of an application into a modular unit.
 Because it's a self-contained component that consists of executables and environment sufficient to run these executables.
 At the same time, containers can easily communicate with each other or share data forming a complete application.
 Different applications can easily use the same container images avoiding duplication of effort to setup executables and corresponding environments.